The Story of Mary and Martha: 6 Inspiring Lessons

 1. Seek God’s presence first.

-The first important lesson to learn from the story of Mary and Marta is to seek God’s presence and to listen well as He speaks to us.
+The first important lesson from the story of Mary and Marta is to seek God’s presence and to listen well as He speaks to us.

 The fact that Mary dared to break this cultural role in society shows that she was very hungry to hear all that Jesus was teaching.
 Also, take heed of the fact that Jesus defended Mary when Martha complained that she was not helping her.